 Step by step guide: clone larger hard drive to smaller SSD free

 Here are two guides to help you clone larger HDD to smaller SSD free.
 The video can show the whole cloning process more intuitively while graphic tutorial provides more details about this operation.
 It's suggested to check the video tutorial first and then get details in the graphic tutorial.

-No matter which tutorial you will check and follow, you need to make some preparations before cloning.
+No matter which tutorial you will check and follow, you need to make some preparations before cloning to a smaller drive.